 Yemenite Jewish culture is made accessible through these three sisters' enjoyable Electronica album

 This album is made by three Israeli sisters, but from the sound of it, you wouldn’t necessarily know that.
 Israel is a small country with a huge amount of ethnic and religious diversity within it, both within the Jewish community and outside it.
 For the purposes of this review, I’ll be talking about the diversity in the Jewish community.
 Israel was for many years dominated by an Ashkenazi elite (Jews of Germanic or Slavic European origin) that founded the nation and ran the country and its institutions from its inception.
 In the 1950s, many Mizrahi Jews from Arab lands came to Israel, and found themselves stuck in transit camps as the nascent state struggled to absorb so many new inhabitants.
 These immigrants found it hard to integrate into Israeli society, in part due to the fact that the European Jews looked down upon the, in their view, uncouth and uneducated Mizrahim.
-This was reflected in the pop music of the time as well, with much of the popular Israeli music of the time being in the European style, with Arik Einstein being perhaps the most iconic singer of that era (whom we will be reviewing in due course, you Israeli pop fans out there).
+This was reflected in the pop music of the time as well, with much of the popular Israeli music being in the European style, with Arik Einstein being perhaps the most iconic singer of that era.
 It is only more recently that Middle-Eastern styles have broken into the Israeli mainstream, and it now dominates much of Israeli music, and as such reflects the acceptance of Mizrahi culture into the mainstream.
 The Haim sisters who form A-WA (pronounced ‘eye-wah’, which means ‘yes’ in Arabic) are of Yemenite Jewish extraction on their father’s side, and their music is strongly reflective of that cultural heritage, with some songs sung in Arabic, and some in a Yemenite-Jewish dialect of Arabic.

 “What they’re effectively doing is reviving Yemenite-Jewish cultural heritage, while also updating it for the modern day.”